curl/curl/docs/cmdline-opts/no-clobber.md

 Note that this is the negated option name documented.
 You can thus use --clobber to enforce the clobbering, even if --remote-header-name is specified.

+The --continue-at option cannot be used together with --no-clobber.